-Note: The machine drive wheels must be securely off the ground while performing this procedure.
-This procedure requires 2 people, as one person will need to sit on the machine to adjust the pedal.
+NOTE: The machine drive wheels must be securely off the ground while perform ing this procedure.
+This procedure requires 2 people, as one person will need to sit on the machine to move the steering handles.

-- 1. Turn key on to allow power to the drive system (Do not engage moving blades). - 2.
-Keep the pedal in the neutral position and Note: The drive wheels may start to move at this time. - Loosen the mounting nuts holding the accelerator.
+- 1. Turn key on to allow power to the drive system (Do not engage moving blades). - Move the steering handles inward to the drive position and place in the neutral position.

+Note: The drive wheels may start to move at this time.

+Loosen the mounting nuts holding the accelerator.

-4. Adjust the mounting position by gently twisting left or right on the accelerator until the drive wheels stop moving.
+4. Adjust the mounting position by gently twisting left or right on the accelerator until the drive wheel stops moving.

 - 5. Tighten the mounting nuts with the correct torque from the owners manual. - 6.
-Calibrate the accelerator using the procedures on page 22.
+Calibrate the accelerator using the procedures on pages 22 or 23.